Stand Up for Science 2025: Demonstrations

-Stand up for Science managed to garner over 100 volunteers to help organize and facilitate demonstrations against the devastating cuts to federal research funding and infrastructure.
+Stand Up for Science managed to garner over 100 volunteers to help organize and facilitate demonstrations against the devastating cuts to federal research funding and infrastructure.

 Washington D.C.
-March 7th, 2025

 The Washington, D.C. demonstration held on March 7, 2025, at the Lincoln Memorial featured numerous high-profile speakers including former Director of the National Institutes of Health and human genome researcher Francis Collins, astronomer Phil Plait, Nobel Prize–winning biologist Victor Ambros, former NASA administrator Bill Nelson, and scientific television personality Bill Nye.
 Cancer survivor Emily Whitehead shared her experience as the first recipient of CAR T-cell therapy that saved her life when she was five years old.
 Several speakers addressed the attacks on institutions such as the Environmental Protection Agency and National Oceanic and Atmospheric Administration, including Congressman Bill Foster, Dr. Gretchen Goldman from the Union of Concerned Scientists, and volcanic researcher Denali Kincaid who highlighted the threat against multiple of the nations volcano observatories and other natural disaster related programs.

-Satellite March 7th Protests
+Satellite

 Outside of Washington, D.C., significant protests occurred in other cities with strong scientific communities.
 According to organizers, parallel demonstrations occurred in more than 30 additional U.S. cities and international solidarity events were reported in several other countries that included more than 30 locations in France.
 Scientists unable to attend these events were encouraged by organizers to walkout of their workplaces.
 Philadelphia hosted a demonstration centered around City Hall, consisting of members of the medical institutions and healthcare education systems in the city.
 University of Pennsylvania infectious disease specialist Dr. Cedric Bien-Gund articulated his concern about effects on transgender and nonbinary patients.
 Similarly, thousands of protesters gathered at The Seattle Mural at Seattle Center in Seattle, where Washington State Governor Bob Ferguson confirmed his support for science.
 Further protests were held at the Michigan State Capitol, Hamilton College in Kirkland, New York, the Boston Common, the Tennessee State Capitol, and Schenley Plaza in Pittsburgh, Pennsylvania.

 Many protestors carried signs with scientific themes and criticisms of specific public figures including President Donald Trump, Secretary of Health and Human Services Robert F. Kennedy Jr., and Elon Musk, which included slogans such as "science is the vaccine for ignorance", "Edit Elon out of USA's DNA", and "In evidence we trust".

 Across France, scientific communities hosted more than 30 related events mobilized under the name "Stand up for Science France" in solidarity with their American counterparts.
-Many French scientists who were part of the demonstrations expressed concerns at the changes in United States policy that would restrict international scientific communication, data sharing, budgets, and climate change–related findings.
+Many French scientists who were part of the demonstrations expressed concerns at the changes in United States policy that would restrict international scientific communication, data sharing, budgets, and climate change-related findings.
 The French initiative included numerous demonstrations and academic conferences throughout France.